 Do These Bagels Contain Yeast?

 Yes, this whole grain bagels recipe calls for yeast.
+Without the yeast, these bagels would lack that soft and chewy texture.
 But don’t fret, because they’re not hard to make at all.

-I actually used active dry yeast, but you can use instant yeast instead.
+I used this active dry yeast, but you can also use instant yeast instead.
 Both yeasts can be used interchangeably in most recipes, in fact.

 Difference Between Active Dry and Instant Yeast